Rules for Writers

 For example, the founder and editor of Theme Park Insider, Robert Niles, is a former Walt Disney World Resort attractions host, though he has no current business relationship with Disney or any other theme park company.
 His mother is a current Walt Disney World Resort cast member, joining Disney long after Robert left.

-No commercial solicitationsWe do not accept or allow classified advertising or commercial solicitations on the Theme Park Insider discussion boards, blog entries or reader review pages.
+No commercial solicitationsWe do not accept or allow classified advertising or commercial solicitations on the Theme Park Insider discussion forums, blog entries or reader review pages.

 In addition, your postings to Theme Park Insider may not include incentives of any kind for other users to click on ads which are displayed on the site.
 This includes encouraging other readers to click on the ads or to visit the advertisers' sites, as well as drawing any undue attention to the ads.
 This activity is strictly prohibited in order to avoid potential inflation of advertiser costs.